 People with disabilities who receive services provided for in legislation may have rights in relation to a range of matters involving eligibility, placement, assessment, critical dates, service or treatment plans, use of regulated/restricted treatments, involuntary treatment/care, financial matters, and how such services are provided.
 For example, the DSA (Cth) has “standards” that service providers must meet in order to continue to receive funding under the Act.

-The MHA and the Disability Act both provide for written information regarding clients’ rights to be presented to the client on commencement of the service, and allow for the review of a range of decisions.
+The MH Act and the Disability Act both provide for written information regarding clients’ rights to be presented to the client on commencement of the service, and allow for the review of a range of decisions.
 For more information, see Mental illness, and Intellectual disability.

-The Crimes Act (Vic) defines “cognitive impairment” to include mental illness, intellectual disability, dementia and brain injury” (s 50).
+In the Crimes Act (Vic) (s 50), the definition of “cognitive impairment” includes mental illness, intellectual disability, dementia and brain injury.
 For more information, see Sexual offences.

 The definition of intellectual disability within the Disability Act is reflected in amendments to relevant sections of the Crimes Act (Vic).

 The CSO Act – which legislated amendments to various Acts, including the Crimes Act (Vic) – aimed, in part, at further providing for the protection of children and people with a cognitive impairment from sexual assault.
 The Crimes Act (Vic) (s 51) now includes a broader offence that captures sexual acts between a person who is a provider of medical or therapeutic services and a person with a cognitive impairment irrespective of whether those services are related to the person’s cognitive impairment.

 The Crimes Act (Vic) also now redefines the following terms:

 • facility: to mean a service that provides programs specially designed to meet the developmental or educational needs of persons with a cognitive impairment, irrespective of whether it is a residential facility;